Treating TMJ Issues: you can learn to stop clenching

 One more bit of info: I had a new TMJ Relief patient who was taking an SSRI.
 I treated her and gave her the info above.

-Unlike others I’ve treated, she didn’t notice a difference in how her TMJs felt and moved at the end of her first session.
+Unlike others I’ve treated, she didn’t notice a difference in how her jaws felt and moved at the end of her first session.

 However, she emailed me the next day to tell me that for the first time in a while, she woke up without severe jaw pain and headache.

-So even if you are taking one of these SSRIs and have jaw pain, one of my TMJ Relief sessions (or even better, several sessions judiciously scheduled to prevent relapse) can help, and meanwhile you can be investigating alternatives.
+So even if you are taking one of these SSRIs and have jaw pain, one of my TMJ Relief sessions can help.

 Treating TMJ Issues: choose a practitioner who works on your lateral pterygoids